 | Also Read: Top 10 Health Food Manufacturing Companies in the world

-The milk output in India is predicted to increase to 108 million tonnes by 2025.
-Investments in automation, supply chain optimization, and sustainability initiatives are set to redefine the sector’s future.
-For instance, innovations in fermented milk products and advancements in cold chain technology are poised to enhance efficiency and product quality.
+The total milk production is now well over 220 million metric tonnes, with continued investments in automation, cold chain infrastructure, and supply chain optimization enhancing both yield and product safety.
+For instance, innovations in fermented milk products and advancements in cold chain technology are poised to improve efficiency and product quality.

 | Also Read: List of Top 10 Food and Beverage Billionaires